Things to see and do - Northampton

 This 16C house, which was modified in the 18C, has already attracted a many people wishing to see the family home of Diana, Princess of Wales.
 Count Spencer has turned his property into a museum devoted to the memory of his sister.

-Main Street GB - Great Brington NN7 4JB
+st. Main GB - Great Brington NN7 4JB

 The church (limited parking) west of Althorp contains the tombs of the Spencer family, except that of the Princess, who lies on a little island in the middle of the lake on the property (no access to the public).